 It is unclocked and overclockable.
 The processor comes with 8 Cores with Hyperthreading and has a base clock of 2.6 GHz and can be boosted up to 3.3 GHz with a 65W TDP.
 It has a 24 MB L3 cache memory.

-According to Intel – More than 80 designs will be announced by OEMs which includes gaming machines and could comprise NVIDIA GeForce RTX 3050 and RTX 3050 Ti discrete Graphics card.
+According to Intel – More than 80 designs will be announced by OEMs which include gaming machines and could comprise NVIDIA GeForce RTX 3050 and RTX 3050 Ti discrete Graphics cards.

-It would be no wonder if we see more 17 inches gaming laptops in near future with 1440p and 1080p display with up to 360 Hz refresh rate.
+It would be no wonder if we see more 17 inches gaming laptops in near future with 1440p and 1080p displays with up to 360 Hz refresh rate.